paulmelis/blender-julia-test/readme.md

 Possible optimizations on the Julia side:

 - Performance annotations, such as `@inbounds`, `@fastmath` and `@simd`
+- Reduce the number of allocations.
+E.g. for the case above `@time` reports `0.255132 seconds (277.99 k allocations: 44.658 MiB, 16.89% gc time)`.
+The high number of allocations is partly caused by having separate `HalfEdge` instances.
+  The Bunny model has 104288 edges, leading to roughly double that number of `HalfEdge`'s being allocated.
+Pre-allocating all needed `HalfEdge` instances in a single array would be possible (`sum(loops)` gives the required number).
 - Look more into type stability, `@code_warntype`, etc
 - ~~Using StaticArrays.jl in strategic places~~
 - Using a 2D array instead of a 1D array for holding vertices, which would